juliankruger/juliankruger/README.md

 # Hi there, I'm Julian!

 I'm from Hamburg, Germany and I am a self taught Frontend Web Developer.
 While I enjoy creating websites with just HTML and Pure CSS, I fell in love with React.js and JavaScript.
 I started out with Python and do know the basics of Backend development as well.
-Make sure to check out my [Portfolio Website](https://www.iamjulian.de/) for more info and some of my projects in action.

 ## Skills

 * HTML | CSS | JavaScript